Python for Cadastral & High-Precision Coordinate Transformation

 From parsing NTv2 .gsb grids byte-for-byte to running least-squares control-network adjustments, every workflow here is engineered for sub-centimetre tolerances, ISO 19111 metadata compliance, and reproducible audit trails.
 The code is type-hinted, precision-controlled, and ready to drop into production transformation pipelines.

-Two deep reference clusters anchor the site: the fundamentals and standards that govern legally defensible transformations, and the algorithmic math and geodetic workflows that turn geodetic theory into deterministic solvers.
+Three deep reference areas anchor the site: the fundamentals and standards that govern legally defensible transformations, the algorithmic math and geodetic workflows that turn geodetic theory into deterministic solvers, and batch transformation and automation for running those workflows across millions of coordinates with reproducible, audit-ready output.
 Pick a starting point below.

 What's inside

-Authoritative, cross-linked guides — grouped into two pillars and drilled down into focused, copy-ready implementations.
+Authoritative, cross-linked guides — grouped into three reference areas and drilled down into focused, copy-ready implementations.

 Algorithmic Math & Geodetic Workflows for High-Precision Coordinate Transformation